igormironchik/md-pdf/README.md

  * I do not render HTML tags in Markdown.

+ * Some LaTeX Math expressions can be wrongly rendered.
+I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there.
+But most common math things are done.

  * I don't support Chinese, as they don't use spaces.
 I don't know theirs rules, to adapt algorithms.